-- participate in a Junkanoo-like parade and share his/her knowledge of Junkanoo with others.
+- participate in a Junkanoo-like parade and share knowledge of Junkanoo with others.

 Invite families to watch the parade or help make food for the event.
-Make enough copies of the photographs for each family to have one.
-Copy the videotape for families who send a blank tape.
+Take pictures and write a story.
 Invite the press!
 This makes great publicity.

 Conduct a parade, as elaborate or simple as you choose.
-Videotape the parade or take photographs of each group.
+Video the parade or take photographs of each group.
 Follow the recommendations under Experiential Component to share the learning with others.